 Most conversations about food in Alberta start with the beef – and for good reason.
-The province has as close to two million more cattle than it does humans and is known for producing some of the highest quality beef on the planet.
+The province has close to two million more cattle than it does humans and is known for producing some of the highest quality beef on the planet.

 Clearly, Alberta brings more to the table than a fantastic steak.

 In Edmonton, Chef Daniel Costa does impeccable justice to the dishes of his ancestors at Italian restaurant Bar Bricco.
 They don't take reservations, so be sure to come early.
-Another of Costa's restaurants, Corso 32, pairs delicate hand-made pasta with locally sourced ingredients to delight the taste buds.
+Another of Costa's restaurants, Corso 32, pairs unbelievable hand-made pasta with locally sourced ingredients to delight the taste buds.

 Learn more about food and dining in Alberta.